cirosantilli/bash-cheat/readme.md

 how to do install and use stuff on Ubuntu/Linux.

-I put every program I install there, and how to use it:
+I put every program I install there, and how to use it.

-- so that I won't forget
-- so that it may be useful to you

 For programs that are too large, they may get their own files in this repo like git.cheatsheet.